singh1114/best/_posts/2020-04-05-practical-approach-to-tree-pruning-using-sklearn.md

 This means stopping before the full tree is even created.
 The idea is to build the tree only as long as the decrease in the `RSS` due to each split exceeds some threshold.

-This means that we can stop further creating of the tree as soon as the `RSS` decrease while producing the next node is lower than the given threshold.
+This means that we can stop further creation of the tree as soon as the `RSS` decrease while producing the next node is lower than the given threshold.

 This might lead to some shortsightedness as there might be some cases in which there might a large reduction in the `RSS` at the later ends of the tree creation.